slviajero/tinybasic/MANUAL.md

 Key bindings to terminals are in preparation.
 A full editor is also in the backlog but not yet scheduled for implementations.

+### The HELP command

+Typing HELP will display the commands and the language set of the interpreter.
+HELP will be extended to a full help system later.

+### Bitwise arithemtic operators

+If BASIC 2 is compiled with the HASBITWISE option, two operators and one function is added.

+The operators >> and << shift the value on the left side bitwise.
+The logic is like in the C programming language.
+Operator precendence is equivalent to multiplication.
+Typical use would be

+PRINT 1<<2

+output is 4.

+These operator cast the numbers to the platforms integer type, do the shift and then cast back to the number type.
+This limits the accuracy on platforms where integer and float have the same length.
+On 32 bit platforms the maximum accurate integer stored in a float is 16777216 which is 24 bit.
+Accurate 32 bit operation of these function would require the interpreter to be compiled with 64bit floats.
+This can be defined in basic.h.

+Testing of individual bits is done with the BIT function.
+It is meant to be used in boolean expressions.

+Example:

+IF BIT(255, 1) PRINT "bit set"

+will return "bit set." as bit 1 of the number is set.

+The numerical value of BIT depends on the interpreters boolean mode.
+If the bit is not set the answer is always 0.
+If the bit is not set the answer will be either -1 or 1.

 # Hardware drivers

 ## Buildin Programs